MmedaraU/study-notes/css-and-css3.md

 2. Hide unwanted page areas
 3. Show actual links instead of linked text

+# CSS Functions
+1. `attr()`
+    Returns the value of an attribute of the selected element

+2. `calc()`
+    Allows you perform calculations to determine property values in CSS

+3. `counter()`
+    Returns the current value of the named counter

+4. `max()`
+    Uses the largest value, from a comma-separated list of values, as the property value

+5. `min()`
+    Uses the smallest value, from a comma-separated list of values, as the property value

+6. `var()`
+    Inserts the  value of a custom property.

 # Good Practices
 1. Adding Comments
 Helpful as reminders, and for others using your code. *See [comments](#comments)*

-2. Name Styles Clearly
+1. Name Styles Clearly
 Name styles by purpose, not appearance.
 E.g `.error` or `alert` not `.redhighlight`.
 The name should make sense even if the style changes.

-3. Don't use names based on position.
+1. Don't use names based on position.
 E.g `.secondaryContent` instead of `.leftSidebar`.

-4. Avoid cryptic names e.g `s1`, `s2`
+2. Avoid cryptic names e.g `s1`, `s2`

-5. Use multiple classes to save time
+3. Use multiple classes to save time

-6. Organize styles by grouping
+4. Organize styles by grouping
 Group styles related to parts of a page.
 For example, all rules that apply to text, graphics, links placed in one place.
 Group styles with a related purpose e.g typography, links, etc.

-7. Use comments to separate style groups
+1. Use comments to separate style groups

-8. Consider using multiple style sheets.
+2. Consider using multiple style sheets.

-9. Consider Resets - removing paddings and margins, consistent font sizes, displaying HTML5 elements as block elements, etc.
+3. Consider Resets - removing paddings and margins, consistent font sizes, displaying HTML5 elements as block elements, etc.

-10. Use descendant selectors where you can, to prevent specificity issues with IDs and classes
+4. Use descendant selectors where you can, to prevent specificity issues with IDs and classes

-11. Compartmentalize your pages
+5. Compartmentalize your pages

-12. Identify the body; add a class or ID.
+6. Identify the body; add a class or ID.
 Useful for sites with multiple pages.

-13. Remove the units from any zero value, e.g 0 instead of 0px.
+7. Remove the units from any zero value, e.g 0 instead of 0px.